Khongoryn Els

 Bayanzag (Flaming Cliffs)

-About 100 kilometres north of Khongoryn Els, the Bayanzag cliffs are where American paleontologist Roy Chapman Andrews discovered the first confirmed dinosaur eggs in 1922.
-The red sandstone erodes into formations visible from a distance.
-A Gobi tour typically combines both sites over three to five days.
+About 100 kilometres north, the Bayanzag red sandstone cliffs are where American paleontologist Roy Chapman Andrews discovered the first confirmed dinosaur eggs in 1922.
+The formations erode in wind and rain to reveal fossils on the surface.
+Walking across the top of the cliffs and finding small fragments is genuinely possible; removing them is not permitted.
+A Gobi tour typically combines Khongoryn Els and Bayanzag over three to five days.

 Getting There